Xunnamius/unified-utils/packages/remark-lint-fenced-code-flag-case/README.md

 <p align="center" width="100%">
 <!-- symbiote-template-region-end -->

-remark-lint rule to warn when fenced code blocks have an inconsistently-cased language flag
+A remark-lint rule to warn when fenced code blocks have an inconsistently-cased language flag

 <!-- symbiote-template-region-start 2 -->

 </p>

 <hr />